adambreland/cpp-simple_bazel_cpp_toolchain/README.markdown

     name     = "libfoo.so.1.0.0_soname_symlink",
     srcs     = [":libfoo.so.1.0.0"],
     outs     = ["libfoo.so.1"],
-    # Make variable substitution is used to access the appropriate file paths.
+    # Make variable substitution is used to access the output path.
     cmd_bash = "ln -s libfoo.so.1.0.0 $@"
 )